Skip to content

 National Organization of Disorders of the Corpus Callosum

-The Human Brain and Cognition Laboratory (HBCL) studies the cognitive and psychosocial impact of congenital and acquired disruption of connectivity and cerebral interactivity in disorders such as agenesis of the corpus callosum and hemispherectomy.
-The cognitive and social abilities that are studied in persons with these disorders include: general intelligence, basic academic skill, memory, language, executive functioning, visual-spatial processing, problem-solving, mental processing speed, personality, emotion, social inference, social problem-solving, creativity, and adaptive skills.
+The Human Brain and Cognition Laboratory (HBCL) studies the cognitive and psychosocial impact of congenital and acquired disruption of brain connectivity and interactivity in disorders such as agenesis of the corpus callosum and hemispherectomy.
+A wide range of cognitive and social abilities are studied in persons with these disorders.
 Through comprehensive assessment of mental and social skills, our research is providing patients, families, and physicians with critical information about the consequences of hemispheric disconnection and hemispherectomy, which can inform efforts toward remediation and intervention.

 PROJECT